 For example, Tilapia leather has the appearance of “mermaid skin.”
 Though the material comes from Iceland, the products and jewelry are made right here.

-Lemon Tree Gallery: an immense amount of furniture and local art.
+An immense amount of furniture and local art can be found here.

 Before it was a haven for songbirds, this strategic land at the mouth of the Chesapeake Bay was Fort John Custis.
 Visitors can wander through WWII bunkers and run their hands over a barrel gun from the U.S.S.
 Missouri.

 If you have time, spend a few minutes in the Visitor’s Center where exhibits tell the story about this dramatic part of Delmarva.
 Both Birders and History Buffs will find plenty to see here.

 Best Restaurants in Cape Charles VA

 Yes, it’s a drive from town and tough to find, but as you make your way into a luxury shorefront development of multi-storied homes, painted in a prism of colors, you’ll know you’re in the right place.

 On King’s Creek that flows directly into Chesapeake Bay, this is where you want to be when that great ball of fire dissolves into the horizon at days end, optimally with a glass of wine and fresh oyster in hand.

 Dishes, such as Thai Shrimp, are very good, but it’s the gob-smacking scene at the end of day – a sunset over the Chesapeake right outside the window – that takes center stage.
 Join crowds out on the deck to say goodbye to the setting sun.
 It’s like Mallory Square in Key West – but with a knockout raw bar.